Pinterest Hidden Image

 pouring melted vegan white chocolate into silicone chocolate molds.Pin

-Step 5: Mold and set.
-Divide the chocolate into 5 silicone chocolate molds and place it in the fridge to chill for at least 20 minutes.
-If adding nuts or fruit add these on top of the chocolate once it's in the molds.
+5: Mold and set.
+Divide the melted chocolate into 5 silicone chocolate molds and place it in the fridge to chill for at least 20 minutes.
+If adding nuts or fruit add these on top of the chocolate before going into the fridge to set.

 🔪 Optional Variations

-As much as I love this easy vegan white chocolate recipe just as it's written, there is lots of room for you to add your own flair:
+As much as I love this easy recipe just as it's written, there is lots of room for you to add your own flair:

-• White Chocolate With Berries - You can get creative and add freeze-dried raspberries or strawberries or dried fruit such as cranberries to these bars.
+• White Chocolate With Berries: Add freeze-dried raspberries or strawberries or dried fruit such as cranberries or blueberries.

-• Caramel White Chocolate - Add 1-2 tablespoons of lucuma powder when adding the icing sugar and mix well.
+• Caramel White Chocolate: Add 1-2 tablespoons of lucuma powder or maca powder when adding the icing sugar and mix well.
 This adds a wonderful slight caramel flavor to the white chocolate.

-• Superfoods - You can add any powders such as matcha (for green white chocolate), maca powder, or beetroot powder (for pink white chocolate).
+• Superfoods: You can add any powders such as matcha (for green white chocolate), or beetroot powder (for pink white chocolate).
 Use these powders sparingly and make sure you sift them to remove any lumps before mixing them into the melted chocolate.

 There are endless ways to use this homemade dairy-free white chocolate.
-Here are some ideas to scratch the surface:
+Here are some ideas:

 💬 FAQs

-Once set, remove each bar from its silicone mold, wrap it in baking paper, and place it in an airtight container.
+Once set, remove each bar from its silicone mold, wrap it in parchment paper, and place it in an airtight container.
 Store in the fridge for up to 2 weeks.

 Can I make homemade white chocolate without sugar?

-You could also use a natural sweetener such as Erythritol or Steviol Glycosides.
-Bear in mind that unless the sweetener you use is powdered, you will have little 'sweetener' crystals in the finished product
+Yes, you can use a natural sweetener such as Erythritol or Steviol Glycosides instead.
+Please bear in mind that unless the sweetener you use is powdered, you will have little 'sweetener' crystals in the finished product.
+I also recommend starting with a very small amount of sweetener, tasting, and adding a touch more if and when needed.

 Can I make this recipe without nuts?